-It was found that a conventional system of this size resulted in an annual live production facility land footprint of $1.59 \text{ m}^2$ per pig and $2.06 \text{ m}^2$ per pig for the hoop barn system; this is largely the result of better utilization of the 'fixed' land use associated with buffer regions and green space.
+It was found that a conventional system of this size resulted in an annual live production facility land footprint of 1.59 m2 per pig and 2.06 m2 per pig for the hoop barn system; this is largely the result of better utilization of the 'fixed' land use associated with buffer regions and green space.
 Larger operations may also realize gains in efficiency elsewhere that could result in a lower land use footprint.
-For example, Figure 1.11 shows that larger production facilities produce more pigs per litter than their smaller counterparts, which decreases the relative land use requirement.
-The trend of US hog production toward fewer facilities with larger inventory (Figure 1.12) could result in a smaller and smaller live production facility land use footprint for US swine production.
+For example, Figure 9 shows that larger production facilities produce more pigs per litter than their smaller counterparts, which decreases the relative land use requirement.
+The trend of U.S. hog production toward fewer facilities with larger inventory (Figure 10) could result in a smaller and smaller live production facility land use footprint for U.S. swine production.
 However, these improvements are likely to be very small with regard to the overall land requirements, which, as previously stated, are largely determined by feed production requirements.

-Figure 1.11: US pigs per litter by size of operation (NASS 2013)
+Figure 9: US pigs per litter by size of operation (NASS 2013)

-Figure 1.12: Number of US hog operations and percent of national inventory for 2012 (NASS 2013)
+Figure 10: Number of US hog operations and percent of national inventory for 2012 (NASS 2013)

-1.4 Land use impact assessment
+Land use impact assessment

-Here we present a brief introduction to impact assessment, and will include a full review and summary of the United Nations Environment Programme and Society of Environmental Toxicology and Chemistry (UNEP-SETAC) international effort in conjunction with the detailed LCA of live swine production.
-Land occupation and transformation, largely driven by humanity's need for food, feed, fuel and fiber is acknowledged to affect biodiversity and the ability of the land to provide ecosystem services such as biomass production and water purification, among many others (Milenium Ecosystem Assessment 2005; Milà i Canals et al. 2007).
+Land occupation and transformation, largely driven by humanity's need for food, feed, fuel and fiber is acknowledged to affect biodiversity and the ability of the land to provide ecosystem services such as biomass production and water purification, among many others (Millennium Ecosystem Assessment, 2005; Milà i Canals et al., 2007).
 Biomass production is the largest human land use and has significantly benefited mankind.
-Since biomass production is also associated with growing costs in terms of degradation of other ecosystem services (Millenium Ecosystem Assessment 2005), it is now critical that impacts be assessed in order to help guide land management to maintain healthy and productive soils.
-Deterioration of ecosystem services directly affects the US pork industry, as feedstuffs for swine account for the majority of supply chain land use.
+Since biomass production is also associated with growing costs in terms of degradation of other ecosystem services (Millennium Ecosystem Assessment, 2005), it is now critical that impacts be assessed in order to help guide land management to maintain healthy and productive soils.
+Deterioration of ecosystem services directly affects the U.S. pork industry, as feedstuffs for swine account for the majority of supply chain land use.
 Assessing land use impacts helps to identify potential environmental hotspots and allows stakeholders to make informed decisions that minimize impacts on biodiversity and ecosystem services, thus ensuring the continued ability of land to supply life support functions.

-Figure 1.13 is a simplified representation of how transformation and occupation processes can impact land quality over time.
+Figure 11 is a simplified representation of how transformation and occupation processes can impact land quality over time.
 Here land quality represents the overall ecosystem services provided by the land, not strictly the agronomic quality.
 The principle underlying this diagram is that while there are obvious effects of transformation (e.g., loss of rainforest), there are also effects to ecosystem quality associated with continued occupation and management of the land.
 There is, necessarily, a judgment required regarding the original state against which the transformation and occupation of the land is assessed.
 Koellner and Geyer (2013), among others, refer to this original state as the "reference situation" and there are many viewpoints among LCA researchers as to which is the most appropriate.
 The potential natural vegetation for an area is a viable point of comparison, as is the land use mix from a certain time period in the recent past.

 This, among other issues, is part of the ongoing international discussion in the LCA community regarding incorporation of land use into LCA.